 I again read lots of recipes even though it is just a potato casserole in the potato skin.
 I will give the inspired by to Pioneer Woman since she keeps it basic.

-It is hard to give a 5 to a side dish but very nice solid 4.
+It is hard to give a 5 to a side dish, but I love potatoes.

-Notes: Make them with what you want.
+Make them with what you want.
 I like loaded with green onion and bacon.
-I was out of bacon and didn’t know it when I cooked this day.
 I think some broccoli would be excellent.
+Just so many choices.

 Preheat oven to 400 degrees convection or 425 conventional.